Nadine de Klerk

 Nadine de Klerk (born 16 January 2000) is a South African cricketer.

+Career

-She made her Women's One Day International cricket (WODI) debut against India in the 2017 South Africa Quadrangular Series on 9 May 2017.
+De Klerk made her Women's One Day International cricket (WODI) debut against India in the 2017 South Africa Quadrangular Series on 9 May 2017.
 She made her Women's Twenty20 International cricket (WT20I) debut for South Africa against India on 13 February 2018.

 In February 2019, Cricket South Africa named her as one of the players in the Powerade Women's National Academy intake for 2019.
 In September 2019, she was named in the F van der Merwe XI squad for the inaugural edition of the Women's T20 Super League in South Africa.
 In January 2020, she was named in South Africa's squad for the 2020 ICC Women's T20 World Cup in Australia.

 In March 2020, she was awarded with a national contract by Cricket South Africa ahead of the 2020–21 season.
 On 23 July 2020, de Klerk was named in South Africa's 24-woman squad to begin training in Pretoria, ahead of their tour to England.

 In February 2022, she was named as one of three reserves in South Africa's team for the 2022 Women's Cricket World Cup in New Zealand.
 In June 2022, de Klerk was named in South Africa's Women's Test squad for their one-off match against England Women.
 She made her Test debut on 27 June 2022, for South Africa against England.

 In July 2022, she was named in South Africa's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
+In March 2023, it was announced that de Klerk had signed for The Blaze for the upcoming English domestic season.

+She was named in the South Africa squad for the 2024 ICC Women's T20 World Cup and for their multi-format home series against England in November 2024.

+De Klerk represented South Africa at the 2025 World Cup.
+In the group stage match against India she scored an unbeaten 84 from 54 balls to lead her side to a three-wicket victory.